Juvenile Indigent Defense Delivery System

 The age of a young person who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In California:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Cal.
+- Juvenile court has jurisdiction over offenses alleged to have been committed after a child’s 12th birthday (except in limited offenses) and prior to a child’s 18th birthday.
 Welf. & Inst.
-Code § 602;
+Code § 602 (2020);

 Youth in Adult Court

-- Once an Adult, Always an Adult: California has a set procedure by which if a youth has been “found an unfit subject to be dealt with under the juvenile court law,” and certain criteria are met, all future charges against them will be automatically prosecuted in adult criminal court.
-Cal.
+- California has a set procedure by which if a youth has been “found an unfit subject to be dealt with under the juvenile court law,” and certain criteria are met, all future charges against them will be automatically prosecuted in adult criminal court.
 Welf. & Inst.
-Code § 707.01(a)(3).
+Code § 707.01(a)(3) (2020).
+(Note: at the time this page was last updated, this provision had been found unconstitutional by a lower court and was pending appeal; separately legislation was pending to amend this statute.).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.